illusDev/katas/Kitchen-treats/README.md

-# Just a simple CMS with basic CRUD Functionality.
-I work on it everyday so this is not a complete "prototype".
+# Just a simple CMS prototype with basic CRUD functionality.
+# Technologies used so far: Java, Spring boot, Thymeleaf and bootstrap/css
+# N.B!
+This is not complete.
+Couple of commits are pending.